 Potbellied Pig Skin and Hair Care

 Pigs have naturally dry skin.
 It is not necessary to give your pig a bath.
 In fact it should not be done as it will take the natural oils off their skin.
-In the thirteen years we have had Ziggy and Flower they have had only one bath and they are house pigs.
+In the twenty plus years we've had house pigs they have only had a handful of baths.
 They do get hosed down or brushed off when they get muddy.
-You can use a skin lotion if you like, just make sure your pig isn't allergic to it.
-Avon's Skin So Soft is popular but Heartland's So-Soft Plus is also quite popular.
+If you choose to put a lotion or oil on your pig please do so sparingly as they can clog pores and make the skin greasy or worse.
+Try treating from the inside out.

 Pot belly pigs do not get fleas (with one exception), but can get ticks.
 The exception is baby pigs.
 Baby pigs can have fleas real bad (thank goodness only when they are babies as when they get older the fleas can't bite through that tough hide).

 If your piglet has fleas there are a couple of choices.
 Any flea powder for kittens and puppies will help.
 Always be careful not to get it in their eyes or mouth.
 Make sure it is for puppies and kittens, NOT big dogs or cats.
-The Sevin Sevin dust that you use on the garden also works well.
+Another product that you can use is Diatomacious Earth DE Food Grade that can be found at supply & garden stores also works well...just remember to get the food grade.
 Remember to wash all bedding.
 It's a temporary thing as after a while the fleas can't bite them, therefore fleas only like baby pigs.

 Ticks do seem to have a hard time with a pigs tough skin, but can find their way to the soft areas like behind and in their ears, under their legs and on their bellies.
 Pigs can get lyme disease if you are in an area that is a high risk area for it.